-Conversation Starters are useful because they show us a different side of each other.
-Often times the questions are very random or insignificant, but they can give you a peak into personality and thoughts like nothing else can.
+Conversation starters are useful because they show us a different side of each other.
+Often times the questions are very random or insignificant, but they can give you a peek into personality and thoughts like nothing else can.

 As a family, we spent some time coming up with 100 Conversation Starter questions together.
-You can get ours to download here.
+You can get ours to download and print!

-*It’s important to know that I do use afilliate links on my page.
-When you click on a link that takes you to another website, it means I will likely get a tiny payment for referring you.
+*It’s important to know that I do use affiliate links on my page.
+When you click on a link that takes you to another website.
+If you make a purchase, I will get a tiny payment for referring you.
 No worries though, it doesn’t change your great price.
 That stays the same whether you click my link or not.
 You can find out more on my disclosure policy. 🙂

 This little project literally took us about 15 minutes from start to finish.
 It’s our new breakfast table centerpiece!
 I think it’s cute, however, I need to replace the ribbon.
 Orange is a little too Fall-like for this time of year.
 We recently moved and I haven’t found the box with all the ribbon in it yet.
 So I used what I had.
 Haha!

 Here is a sampling of 10 of our questions:

 - If you could go anywhere in the world, where would you go and what is the first thing you would do when you get there?